HR1327-119

 Actor Mappings

-Organization designated under section 219 of the Immigration and Nationality Act
+→ An organization designated under Immigration and Nationality Act section 219.

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.